GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

-hired or continuing employees assigned to work full- or part-time on specified projects, travel, professional services, equipment rentals, equipment maintenance and of materials purchased directly for use on such projects are charged to the relevant standard objects (standard object 01to 09).
+hired or continuing employees assigned to work full- or part-time on specified projects, travel, professional services, equipment rentals, equipment maintenance and of materials purchased directly for use on such projects are charged to the relevant standard objects (standard object 01 	to 09).
 Acquisition of machinery and equipment (09) Expenditures for the acquisition of all machinery, equipment, office furniture and furnishings, electronic data processing and electronic or other office